 The road to market for solar fuels

 Our inspiration for solar fuels began with an extraordinary idea: What if it was possible to reverse combustion and generate fuel from air and sunlight?
+The idea worked – at first on paper, then in the lab, and finally in the field.
+In 2016, Synhelion was founded to bring solar fuels to market.
+With our pioneering solar fuel technologies, we want to create a global impact and effectively reduce CO2 emissions.

 The original idea for a novel type of solar receiver that would generate the extremely hot temperatures needed for the production of solar fuels came to Synhelion’s CEO Gianluca Ambrosetti while on holiday in St. Moritz.
 He scribbled it on this napkin.